Studying within LLC

-Tutorials are an integral part of your study and you should make every effort to attend these as failure to do so may result in penalisation.
+Tutorials are an integral part of your study and you should make every effort to attend them.

 Students can progress from 1st to 2nd year with a 40 credit maximum deficit.
-If you are missing any more than this, the most likely option available is a part-time repeat year and you should speak to the Student Support Team as soon as possible.
-A 40-credit deficit can be carried into the third year ONLY if you will be in Edinburgh during that year.
-As a general rule, students are NOT allowed to go abroad with any deficit.
+If you are missing any more than this, the most likely option available is a part-time repeat year and you should speak to the Student Support team as soon as possible.
+A 40-credit deficit can be carried into the third year ONLY if your degree programme does not involve a mandatory year abroad.
 No deficit can be carried into the final year.

-It is your responsibilty to ensure you are aware of the re-sit examination time-table.
-Please contact the Student Support Office if you have concerns about re-sit examinations or progression to Honours.
+It is your responsibility to ensure you are aware of the re-sit requirements.
+Please contact the Student Support team if you have concerns about re-sits or progression to Honours.

-You should speak to your Personal Tutor as soon as possible to discuss the options available to you, or please contact the Student Support Team.
-Further support and guidance on academic appeals can be obtained from The EUSA Advice Place.
+You should speak to your Personal Tutor as soon as possible to discuss the options available to you, or please contact the Student Support team.
+Further support and guidance on academic appeals can be obtained from The Advice Place.

 Please speak to your course organiser or tutor as soon as you know you are having problems.
 The Institute for Academic Development offers advice and documentation on effective learning and also runs Study Skills workshops throughout the year.